Randy Fine: Israel and Palestine

-In July 2025, amid increasing warnings about the famine in Gaza, Fine tweeted to "starve away" until Israeli hostages were returned and dismissed the reporting on starving Palestinians as "Muslim terror propaganda".
+In July 2025, amid increasing warnings about the famine in Gaza, Fine tweeted they should "starve away" until Israeli hostages were returned and dismissed the reporting on starving Palestinians as "a lie" and "Muslim terror propaganda".
 His post was condemned by the American Jewish Committee for making light of the humanitarian crisis.
-He subsequently repeated claims that the situation was a hoax and argued that for laws to allow people to run over pro-Palestinian protestors blocking roads.
+He subsequently repeated claims that the situation was a hoax and argued that laws should allow people to run over pro-Palestinian protestors blocking roads.
 Sometime after his tweets, Fine was removed from a database of pro-Israeli politicians maintained by AIPAC.
-Aaron Baker, Fine's Republican primary challenger in the 2025 and upcoming 2026 House election, accused Fine of "genocidal" rhetoric; while 2026 Republican challenger Charles Gambaro denounced Fine's comments as "outrageous" and "unacceptable.”
-Republican representative Marjorie Taylor Greene, who is vociferously anti-Israel, also commented, calling Fine's tweet "disgraceful".
+Aaron Baker, Fine's Republican primary challenger in the 2025 and upcoming 2026 House election, accused Fine of "genocidal" rhetoric; and fellow 2026 Republican challenger Charles Gambaro denounced Fine's comments as "outrageous" and "unacceptable".
+Republican representative Marjorie Taylor Greene also commented, calling Fine's tweet "disgraceful".

 In October 2025, Fine was re-endorsed by AIPAC for re-election.

 In November 2025, at a Republican Jewish Coalition event, Fine called Tucker Carlson "the most dangerous antisemite in America", after Carlson hosted Nick Fuentes.
 Fine also denounced Marjorie Taylor Greene and Thomas Massie for opposing U.S. policies toward Israel.
 After Kevin Roberts, president of The Heritage Foundation, a conservative think tank, made a statement strongly backing Carlson, Fine said that he would no longer welcome the Heritage Foundation in his offices.
-Carlson responded to Fine's criticism, saying, "Someone texted a picture of – literally – a dead baby and [Fine] laughs at it...And let’s just be honest, that is much worse than anything Nick Fuentes has said.
+Carlson responded to Fine's criticism, saying, "Someone texted a picture of – literally – a dead baby and [Fine] laughs at it...And let's just be honest, that is much worse than anything Nick Fuentes has said.
 Period."

 Ukraine

 Fine has criticized Ukrainian President Volodymyr Zelensky, calling for him to show more gratitude to President Trump for U.S. aid to Ukraine.
 Fine has expressed support for Trump's peace efforts to bring an end to the Russo-Ukrainian war and prevent "thousands more people dying".
+Fine has also suggested that Ukraine has "financial incentives for the war to never end".